tiagoprn/devops/ansible-playbooks/ubuntu/18.04/server/wireguard/README.md

 # wireguard

 This role creates a wireguard VPN on interface `wg0`.
 It can create a host or a guest.
+For simplicity the VPN created here should only redirect traffic on the IP mask e.g. `13.0.0.0/24` - as opposed to `0.0.0.0/0` (all internet traffic).
 The keys are located at `/etc/wireguard`.

 If you run this playbook to create a guest you must "register" the guest as a peer on the host after finishing running, so they can communicate.
 To do that,